codeparticle/whitelabelwallet.styleguide/README.md

 - [PostCSS](https://github.com/postcss/postcss)

+## Publishing

+Publishing should already be setup.
+Just follow these steps to publish the project:

+- commit code
+- run `yarn run release:major`, `yarn run release:minor`, or `yarn run release:patch` to bump the version and update changelog
+- run `yarn publish` or `npm publish`

+The publishing will be automatically done to CP's jfrog repo based on the config found in the `.npmrc` file.

+### Important

+* Make sure you are signed in before publishing or it won't work.
+Run `npm adduser` to sign in.
+Credentials can be found [here](https://codeparticle.atlassian.net/wiki/spaces/CP/pages/740032513/NPM+JFrog+Credentials).
+* Copy the `.npmrc` file to a new project in which you will install this package.
+That way you fetch the package from the correct repo when doing `npm install` or `yarn install`.

 ## Setup

 It's assumed that you will consume this package in an application bundled with Webpack.
 Follow the steps below: